kirankurup/ePubSub/README.md

 * Subscribers will listen for incoming messages on the topic and will perform aggregate functions at regular intervals.

+* HTTP APIs (using cowboy) are implemented for retrieval of Aggregate function results and for the list of numbers on which the function executed.

 ### <u> Dependency </u>
 * stomp client written in erlang (placed under epsUtils/stomp.erl) is used for communicating with ActiveMQ server.
-  The original source file has been patched for usage with ePubSub.
+  The original opensource file has been patched for usage with ePubSub.

 Environment.
 -----